rackerlabs/technical-blog/_posts/2015-08-19-2015-introducing-rackspace.net.md

 ---

 The Rackspace .NET SDK beta is now available!
-This is the first step towards improving the .NET experience for both OpenStack and Rackspace developers.
-Rackspace.NET enables you to work both with Rackspace services which are based on OpenStack and unique Rackspace offerings, such as hybrid cloud.
+This is the first step towards improving the .NET experience for OpenStack and Rackspace developers.
+Rackspace.NET enables you to work with both Rackspace services, which are based on OpenStack, and unique Rackspace offerings, such as hybrid cloud.
 This is in the same spirit as the new [Rack CLI](rack-cli) which was announced last week.

 OpenStack users will have a clean SDK dedicated to their needs